An Overview of the BAYS Evaluation Process

-These are just a few examples of the plans we have in place to keep our evaluation process transparent and fair.
-Following is a snapshot of how we evaluate our players:
+These are just a few examples of the policies we have in place to keep our evaluation process transparent and fair.
+The following is a snapshot of how we evaluate our players:

 Sudbury Soccer employs a 3-stage placement process to guide the placement of players:

 Stage 1 - Fall and Spring Coach Evaluations: Every season, head coaches and assistant coaches are asked to provide an evaluation for each player using a standardized evaluation form.
 The skills that coaches are asked to rate fall into the four pillars of the game including, Technical, Tactical, Physical and Psychological.
 Examples include: